onebee9/thrive-playground/README.md

 ## Possible Improvements

-- Extend tests to cover more edge cases and guard clauses.
+- Extend tests to cover more edge cases and guard clauses
+- Batch processing, to optimize file import and processing
 - Code clarity (suggestions are welcome!)